mariahcoleno/french-language-learning-platform/README.md

 7. Proceed to "Run the App" below.

 #### Option 2: Local Setup (Existing Repository)
-1. Navigate to your local repository (adjust path as needed): `cd ~/Documents/nuansa-french-tutor/nuansa-french-tutor/`
+1. Navigate to your local repository root (adjust path as needed): `cd ~/Documents/nuansa-french-tutor/`
 2. Setup and activate a virtual environment:
    - If existing: `source venv/bin/activate` (adjust path if venv is elsewhere)
    - If new: